WDD 130: Web Fundamentals

 Activity Instructions

-In this activity we will add a little style to your course home page.
+In this activity, you will add some style declarations to your course home page.

 Currently your home page (index.html) has default styling applied by the browser that renders the page.
 For example the <h1> element is styled as larger and bolder.
-If we want to add our own styles to this page we will use an external CSS file that will link up to the HTML page.
-This will allow us to keep our HTML and CSS separate and organized.
+In this activity, we will apply custom styling.

 Create CSS Folder and File

-1. In VS Code, with your wdd130 folder open, create a new folder on the wdd130 root directory named "styles".
+1. In VS Code, with your wdd130 folder open, create a new folder in the wdd130 root directory named "styles".

 2. In the new styles folder, add a new file named styles.css